josh-works/intermediaterubycom/_posts/2021-05-13-test-suite-audit.md

 <script async data-uid="518bab5f60" src="https://josh-thompson.ck.page/518bab5f60/index.js"></script>

 (Or you can [follow me on Twitter](https://twitter.com/josh_works), or [sponsor me on GitHub](https://github.com/sponsors/josh-works) for between $1 and infinite dollars per month.)

+### I've got more questions.
+What to do?

+Leave a comment below.
+Hit me up on twitter.
+Email me at `josh@intermediateruby.com`.
+You know the drill.